Volume integral

-In mathematics (particularly multivariable calculus), a volume integral (∭) refers to an integral over a 3-dimensional domain; that is, it is a special case of multiple integrals.
-Volume integrals are especially important in physics for many applications, for example, to calculate flux densities.
+In mathematics (particularly multivariable calculus), a volume integral (∭) is an integral over a 3-dimensional domain; that is, it is a special case of multiple integrals.
+Volume integrals are especially important in physics for many applications, for example, to calculate flux densities, or to calculate mass from a corresponding density function.

 In coordinates

+Often the volume integral is represented in terms of a differential volume element $dV=dx\, dy\, dz$.

 It can also mean a triple integral within a region $D \subset \R^3$ of a function $f(x,y,z),$ and is usually written as: